wcharczuk/go-incr/README.md

 This is not intended as a "real" use case for the library, simply as a worked example to show the syntax.

-You can see more sample use cases in the `examples/` directory in this repo.
+You can see more sample use cases in the `examples/` directory in this repository.

-# API compatability guarantees
+# API compatibility guarantees

-As of v1.xxx you should assume that the functions and types exported by this library will maintain forward compatability until some future v2 necessitates changing things meaningfully, at which point we'll integrate [semantic import versioning](https://go.googlesource.com/proposal/+/master/design/24301-versioned-go.md) to create a new `/v2/` package.
+As of v1.xxx you should assume that the functions and types exported by this library will maintain forward compatibility until some future v2 necessitates changing things meaningfully, at which point we'll integrate [semantic import versioning](https://go.googlesource.com/proposal/+/master/design/24301-versioned-go.md) to create a new `/v2/` package.
 The goal will be to put off a v2 for as long as possible.

-An exception to the above are the `incr.Expert...` functions, for which there are no guarantees and the API may change between refs without notice.
+An exception to the preceeding are the `incr.Expert...` functions, for which there are no guarantees and the API may change between refs without notice.

 # A word on how to use this library effectively

 It can be tempting to, when looking at what this library can do, make every operation in a slow piece of code incrementally computed.

-This typically will make performance _worse_, as making a computation incrementally computed adds overhead for each operation.
+This will typically make performance _worse_, as making a computation incrementally computed adds overhead for each operation.

 A more ideal balance is to write your code as normal assuming nothing is incrementally computed, then do a coarsed-grain pass, specifically breaking up chunks that are mostly atomic, and making those chunks incrementally computed.